Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Certain shades of blonde hair color will suit your features more than others.
 If you don't match these qualities accordingly with the blonde color you choose, you might find yourself looking washed out or downright odd.
 It's easy to match your features with the right shades of blonde hair color though, and you can find the perfect shade to change your look by following a few color rules.

-Shades of blonde
+Shades of Blonde

-The shades of blonde hair color available to you span all the way from the cool category of ash tones to the warmth of strawberry blonde.
+The different shades of blonde hair color available to you span all the way from the cool category of ash tones to the warmth of strawberry blonde.
 You can choose darker blondes that are closer to a brown shade, or go as pale as the icy cold platinum blonde.
 This assortment of tones include: